Out the Window: Promotion

 Prior to its release, "Out the Window" circulated online through snippets shared on social media.
 Kehlani also previewed the song during early live performances, where audiences were already singing along despite the track not yet being officially released.

-Composition
+Music video

-"Out the Window" draws on R&B, featuring layered harmonies, strings, and soft percussion.
-Melodic Magazine noted that Kehlani's vocals complement the instrumental arrangement.
-A Bay Area native, Kehlani leans into late-1990s R&B vibes with the song.
-Lyrically, the song explores the aftermath of a dissolved relationship and the possibility of reconciliation.
-Unlike the previous single, where Kehlani resisted temptation while moving on, in this track she is actively considering reuniting.
+On November 27, 2025, Kehlani released an official music video for "Out the Window", directed by Gabe Phoenix and Travis Colbert.
+In the video, Kehlani referenced numerous R&B and pop singer's music videos from the 1990s and 2000s, including Aaliyah's music video to 2000 hit single "Try Again".